alexvanrooy/CHORES/README.md

 # CHORES
- A webapp based on Django framework that lets parents assign tasks and their children complete them to earn rewards.
+ A webapp developed using the Django framework that lets parents assign tasks and their children complete them to earn rewards.